Powerful post from Life of an El Paso Woman

 Most of my political stance is based on life experience.

-I consider it cowardly to be silent about economic and social policies that are designed to destroy people.
+I consider it cowardly to be silent when economic and social policies are designed to destroy people.

 I think of my mind as proof of the human spirit.